zfs-old-crap/linkytime/docs/UserGuide.md

 * `MEETING_NAME` The name of the meeting.
 * `URL` The URL to the online meeting.
 * `DATETIME` The date and starting time of the meeting.
 * `DURATION` The duration of the meeting in hours.
-Must be a decimal number between `0 < duration <= 24`.
-E.g., `2`, `1.5`.
+Must be a decimal number between 1 minute to 24 hours inclusive.
 * `MODULE_INDEX` The index of the module in the module list that the meeting is for.
 * `IS_RECURRING` Whether the meeting recurs every week.
 Given as `Y` or `N`.
 * `TAG` The tags associated with the meeting.

 Examples:

-* `add n/Lecture u/https://www.zoom.com d/25-04-2022 1400 dur/2 m/1 r/Y t/recorded t/lecturequiz` creates a meeting called `Lecture` with the tags `recorded` and `lecturequiz`, set to start on `25 April 2022 at 2pm` for `2` hours, and is assigned to the first module in the module list.
+* `add n/Lecture u/https://www.zoom.com d/25-04-2022 1400 dur/2 m/1 r/Y t/recorded t/lecturequiz` creates a meeting called `Lecture` with the tags `recorded` and `lecturequiz`, set to start on `25 April 2022` at `2:00pm` for `2` hours, and is assigned to the first module in the module list.
 This meeting is set to repeat weekly.
-* `add n/Midterm u/https://meet.google.com d/13-05-2022 1000 dur/1.5 m/2 r/N` creates a meeting called `Midterm` on 13 May at 10am and is assigned to the second module in the module list.
+* `add n/Midterm u/https://meet.google.com d/13-05-2022 1000 dur/1.5 m/2 r/N` creates a meeting called `Midterm` on `13 May 2022` at `10:00am` for `1.5` hours, and is assigned to the second module in the module list.
+This meeting does not repeat.

 #### List all meetings : `list`